 President of Fordham

-Dr. Anita Vazquez-Batisti is the Associate Dean for Educational Partnerships and the Executive Director of the Center for Educational Partnerships.
+Anita Vazquez Batisti is the associate dean for educational partnerships and the executive director of the Center for Educational Partnerships.

-During the course of her career, Dr. Batisti has served as an administrator, educator and development specialist for New York City Community School Districts, the New York City Department of Education, Fordham University, Pace University, New York University, The United States Department of Education, The Kennedy Center for the Performing Arts, and various not-for-profit organizations.
+During the course of her career, Batisti has served as an administrator, educator, and development specialist for New York City community school districts, the New York City Department of Education, Fordham University, Pace University, New York University, the United States Department of Education, the Kennedy Center for the Performing Arts, and various nonprofit organizations.

 She is an experienced, knowledgeable administrator and fundraiser who understands the complexities and subtleties of the New York City school system, related service providers, and empowered networks.
 She has raised over $280 million from public and private sources.

-Dr. Batisti is the founding Director of the Center for Educational Partnerships, which serves over 700 schools, 1,000 K-12 teachers, 100 administrators, and 60,000 students in New York State.
+Batisti is the founding director of the Center for Educational Partnerships, which serves over 700 schools, 1,000 K–12 teachers, 100 administrators, and 60,000 students in New York state.